-I’m a storyteller, author and environmentalist based on Dartmoor.
+I’m a storyteller, author and environmentalist based in Devon, South West England.
 I find and tell stories that inspire, provoke curiosity and build stronger connections between people and nature.

 Storytelling allows me to combine two of my great passions: nature, and creative imagination.
-I’ve been a storyteller for over 12 years, training with Shonaleigh Cumbers, Ben Haggarty and Martin Shaw among others, and continually learning from a diverse storytelling community in the UK and beyond.
+I’ve been a storyteller for over 15 years, continually learning and sharing with a diverse storytelling community in the UK and beyond.

 I was born in Buckinghamshire and originally trained as an ecologist.
 I’ve worked in the nature conservation sector for the last 20 years across the UK, in roles including farm advisor, river surveyor, political lobbyist and conservation director.
 In addition to my storytelling, I work with Devon Wildlife Trust managing and developing landscape scale conservation programmes in north Devon.
 You can find out more here.